dirakx1/blockchain/README.md

         A data model that captures the current state of the ledger A language of transactions that changes the ledger state A protocol used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.

+According to hyperledger.org,

+"A blockchain is a peer-to-peer distributed ledger forged by consensus, combined with a system for "smart contracts" and other assistive technologies."

+Smart contracts are simply computer programs that execute predefined actions when certain conditions within the system are met.

+Consensus refers to a system of ensuring that parties agree to a certain state of the system as the true state.
+© All Rights Reserved